 Elected representatives

-Hackney has 21 wards, 15 wards represented by three councillors and six wards represented by two councillors.
-Council elections take place every four years.
+Hackney has 21 wards.
+15 wards are represented by 3 councillors and 6 wards are represented by 2 councillors.
+Council elections take place every 4 years.

 Hackney has a directly elected Mayor.
 The Mayor selects some of the councillors to be part of her cabinet.
 Together, they decide what policies should be put before full council for a vote.